Chaozhuang22/chaozhuang22.github.io/_pages/featured.md

   - image_path: assets/images/fea-tutorial/animation.gif
     alt: "Stiffness Fine-tuning in MEMS Sensors"
     title: "Stiffness Fine-tuning in MEMS Sensors"
-    excerpt: "- Nanomechanical sensors, known for their exceptional sensitivity at the nanoscale, can detect surface stress changes, and their nonlinear behavior can be modeled using Finite Element Analysis (FEA) in COMSOL.
+    excerpt:
-    - Manipulating the stiffness of these sensors, especially through introducing prestress using a highly stressed thin film, can enhance their performance, allowing them to respond differently to surface stress-induced bending.
+    "- Nonlinear behavior in MEMS sensor is modeled using FEA in COMSOL Multiphysics.

-    - By understanding and modeling the nonlinearities and post-buckling behaviors, researchers can leverage these insights for improved sensor designs, especially in applications requiring high stress."
+    - The stiffness of these sensors can be altered using a highly stressed thin film, pallowing access to zero stiffness and bistability."
     url: "https://chaozhuang22.github.io/fea/nonlinear-mss/"
     btn_label: "Read More"
     btn_class: "btn--primary"